reggi/magic-hat/README.md

 ## Writing Real Functions

 With Magic Hat you can write normal functions and pass them around with Magic Hat using `.exe()`.
+This way you can strip the real functionality out of your middleware flow.

 ```js
 function greet (user) {